-Almost 60% of people surveyed believe that your income impacts your credit score.
+Almost 60 percent of people surveyed believe that your income impacts your credit score.
 However, that’s not the case.
-The reason people get confused about this is because income does play into whether or not a lender will offer you a loan.
+The reason people get confused about this is that income does play into whether or not a lender will offer you a loan.
 After all, if you don’t earn enough money to repay your loan, then it’s a huge risk for them to lend you that money.
 Therefore, the lender will look at your income as well as your credit score and other factors.

 3. Applying for New Cards Does Affect Your Credit Score

 I was surprised to learn that more than one-quarter of respondents didn’t know this.
 When you apply for a credit card, the institution you’re applying to makes a hard inquiry on your credit report.
 That decreases your credit score.
 The decrease is minimal and doesn’t last long in terms of your credit history.
 However, if you’re teetering on the edge between a “fair” and “good” score (or any two scores) or you are working hard to build your credit then you might want to avoid applying for new cards for a while.